Introduction to Dickinson College Earth Sciences

 Department of Earth Sciences Alumni Statistics: 1959 - 2007

 The Department of Earth Sciences views its program as a flexible one that allows student to develop a plan of study that meets their interests and goals starting with a set of required core courses.
 The department is small by Dickinson standards, but offers a diverse range of courses for both majors and non-majors.
-Any of the department faculty are ready and willing to discuss the range of academic opportunities in Geology in order to tailor a program to meet students' needs.
+Any of the department faculty are ready and willing to discuss the range of academic opportunities in Earth Sciences in order to tailor a program to meet students' needs.

 The Earth Sciences faculty have an active research agenda covering many sub-disciplines from paleontology to paleoclimatology and geochemistry to structural geology and geomorphology to volcanology.
 We are interested in students working with us on these projects and expect that each student will become a research “colleague” as together we learn how to work through various problems in geology toward making contributions in the science.
 Our emphasis, first and foremost, is teaching the students all aspects of the research process from problem formulation to hypothesis building to data collection, analysis, and synthesis to presentation in print or oral presentation form.
 We highly encourage students to propose their own research projects as well and find an appropriate advisor to take those ideas forward.
 We are a small department by numbers of majors and faculty; typically 6-8 students per year with four full-time faculty.
 This gives us advantages that other larger departments in science do not enjoy.
 Our classes are small allowing for more student-faculty contact and discussion within and beyond the classroom.
 We get to know our majors very well and can write in-depth recommendations for jobs and graduate schools giving our student significant advantages over larger departments and larger schools.
-Suffice it to say we take care of our students.
+Suffice it to say that, because we are a tight vibrant community, we take care of our students.
 We are a very field-oriented department meaning we take field trips in all courses that directly add to the classroom experience.
 We are always finding new ways to teach the basics in earth sciences such that students can better grasp their importance to the ultimate sustainability of the planet.

 The Department of Earth Sciences at Dickinson College takes the college's mission of global engagement to heart.
 Geology is THE global science.
 It inherently crosses borders due to the nature of the science.
 For example, plate tectonics operates on a global scale.
 To be a good geologist, you must see as much of the world as possible.
 As a result, our science is international in nature as seen in the activities of our faculty and students.
 Our faculty have worked in North America, Central America, South America, Caribbean, Iceland, Hawaii, Europe, Asia, Australia, and Antarctica as well as the Atlantic and Pacific oceans and the Mediterranean Sea.
 We have research collaborations with colleagues in the U.S.A., Canada, Mexico, Montserrat, Ireland, England, France, Denmark, Germany, Estonia, Croatia, Italy, and Singapore.
 Our students have done field work with us in the Continental U.S., Canada, Bahamas, Montserrat, Hawaii, Costa Rica, Ecuador, Chile, Iceland, England, Wales, Estonia, and Australia.
 Dickinson Geology is THE global science.